ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

 install(Routing) { }
 ```

-But there is a convenience method for registering and start using it that also installs it once if already registered:
+But there is a convenient method to register and start using it, that also installs it once if it is already registered:

 ```kotlin
 routing { }
 ```

 Routing is defined as a tree, where each node is a Route that is also a separate instance of an ApplicationCallPipeline.
-So when the root routing node is executed, it wil execute its own pipeline.
+So when the root routing node is executed, it will execute its own pipeline.
 And will stop executing things once
 the route has been processed.